haechan01/virtual-clinical-trials-platform/README.md

     <br><br>
 3. **More investigation is needed on how best to communicate credibly the result to the desired audience.**
     <br><br>
-    - One way to is to make use of Phala Network Fat Contract's HTTP capabilities to sent statistical results directly to the desired website, such as the FDA's homepage or the pharceutical's blog.
+    - One way to is to make use of Phala Network Phat Contract's HTTP capabilities to sent statistical results directly to the desired website, such as the FDA's homepage or the pharceutical's blog.
     <br><br>

 ## Interact with the contract